Frequently Asked Questions

 ).
 Temporary binding keys (user.keys

-) are optionally cleared./dashboard
+) are cleared./dashboard

-.Subsequent Login Flow (User already has 2FA enabled):
+.Subsequent Login Flow (User Already Has 2FA Enabled):

 user.authenticated